alezirczy/SQL-Projects/#1 - Soccer Leagues/README.md

 ) AS ct(name text, "2011/2012" bigint, "2012/2013" bigint, "2013/2014" bigint, "2014/2015" bigint);
 ````
 <img src="">

 ***

-**7. In a pivot table, ¿How many teams per season are there in each of the following countries: England, France, Germany, Italy, Spain?**
+**7. In a pivot table, ¿How many teams per season are there in each of the following countries: Germany, Italy?**
 ````sql

 CREATE EXTENSION IF NOT EXISTS tablefunc;